Index register: History

 In 1975, the 8-bit MOS Technology 6502 processor had two index registers 'X' and 'Y'.

 In 1978, the Intel 8086, the first x86 processor, had eight 16-bit registers, referred to as "general-purpose", all of which can be used as integer data registers in most operations; four of them, 'SI' (source index), 'DI' (destination index), 'BX' (base), and 'BP' (base pointer), can also be used when computing the memory address of an operand, which is the sum of one of those registers and a displacement, or the sum of one of 'BX' or 'BP", one of 'SI' or 'DI', and a displacement.
 The 1979 Intel 8088, and the 16-bit Intel 80186, Intel 80188, and Intel 80286 successors work the same.
-In 1985, the i386, a 32-bit successor to those processors, introducing the IA-32 32-bit version of the x86 architecture, extended the eight 16-bit registers to 32 bits, with "E" added to the beginning of the register name; in IA-32, the memory address of an operand is the sum of one of those eight registers, one of seven of those registers (the stack pointer is not allowed as the second register here) multiplied by a power of 2 between 1 and 8, and a displacement.
+In 1985, the i386, a 32-bit successor to those processors, introducing the IA-32 32-bit version of the x86 architecture, extended the eight 16-bit registers to 32 bits, with "E" added to the beginning of the register name; in IA-32, the memory address of an operand is the sum of one of those eight registers, one of seven of those registers (the stack pointer is not allowed as the second register here) multiplied by 1, 2, 4, or 8, and a displacement.
 The Advanced Micro Devices Opteron, the first model of which was released in 2003, introduced x86-64, the 64-bit version of the x86 instruction set; in x86-64, the general-purpose registers were extended to 64 bits, and eight additional general-purpose registers were added; the memory address of an operand is the sum of two of those 16 registers and a displacement.

 The reduced instruction set computing (RISC) instruction sets introduced in the 1980s and 1990s all provide general-purpose registers that can contain either numerical values or address values.
 In most of those instruction sets, there are 32 general-purpose registers (in some of those instruction sets, the value of one of those registers is hardwired to zero) could be used to calculate the operand address; they did not have dedicated index registers.
-In the 32-bit version of the ARM architecture, first developed in 1985, there are only 16 registers designated as "general-purpose registers", but only 13 of them can be used for all purposes, with register R15 containing the program counter.
+In the 32-bit version of the ARM architecture, first developed in 1985, there are 16 registers designated as "general-purpose registers", but only 13 of them can be used for all purposes, with register R15 containing the program counter.
 The memory address of a load or store instruction is the sum of any of the 16 registers and either a displacement or another of the registers with the exception of R15 (possibly shifted left for scaling).
 In the 64-bit version of the ARM architecture, there are 31 64-bit general-purpose registers plus a stack pointer and a zero register; the memory address of a load or store instruction is the sum of any of the 31 registers and either a displacement or another of the registers.